-For young children, part of starting school is learning that certain tasks are their job to remember to do without a reminder.
+For young children, part of growing up is learning that certain tasks are their job to remember to do without a reminder.
 For example, kids learn to put their name at the top of their papers without the teacher asking.
 They learn to keep their own shoes tied.
 They often learn a hand signal from the teacher that means "quietly put away your things and line up at the door."
-For this school year, new routines about wearing masks, washing hands, and social distancing will become a part of each student's daily routine at school.
+For this school year, new routines about wearing masks, washing hands, and social distancing have become a part of each student's daily routine at school and at home.

 Helping young children build these new health safety skills into their everyday behaviors and routines is a goal for parents, grandparents, caregivers, teachers, and other caring adults.
 Books can help!
 Use these books and online resources to start conversations about these important behaviors.
-Once these safety routines are just part of their normal day, a student's attention can instead be on the more exciting, interesting, and fun things that will happen at school!
+Once these safety routines are just part of their normal day, a child's attention can instead be on the more exciting, interesting, and fun things that will happen at school and at home!
 And also, your child's teacher will thank you!

 For additional ideas using books to help kids understand and cope with starting school and COVID-19 try:

 Even young children are familiar with washing their hands before eating or after going to the bathroom, but wearing a face mask is a brand new behavior for them - as well as for all the adults around them!
 Here are some resources to help talk to them about face masks and when and where they will be expected to wear one.
 Even if it fogs up their glasses.
 Even if it is hot.

 Tip: How to Wear a Face Mask, Wearing a Cloth Face Covering and Who Wears Masks? are all available in multiple languages.
 When you open one, click the narration button to select a language.

 Social distancing is another behavior that is brand new and oh so hard to remember when your first instinct is to greet a friend with a hug or high five.
 These resources will help you explain why this is important as well as give you ideas for helping kids understand what the distance of six feet looks like.